AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Categories of email server solutions

-Email servers can be categorized as outgoing (SMTP servers), incoming (IMAP/POP servers) or hybrid servers supporting all three protocols.
+Email servers can be categorized as either outgoing (SMTP servers), incoming (IMAP/POP servers), or hybrid servers that support all three protocols.

 Email software

-Email software utilizes hybrid servers with sending, receiving, and storing capabilities for managing large volumes of email communications.
-These solutions can be open source, cloud-based or on-premise.
+Email software utilizes hybrid servers with capabilities for sending, receiving, and storing email communications in large volumes.
+These solutions can be open-source, cloud-based, or on-premises.
 They provide a foundation for email delivery and management.

-With its integration capacities for both web and mobile devices such as shared calendars, task management, contact management, and document sharing, email software can boost teamwork and support project management processes.
+With its integration capabilities for both web and mobile devices, including shared calendars, task management, contact management, and document sharing, email software can enhance teamwork and support project management processes.

-Most email software enables offline mode for users to read and respond to emails without an internet connection.
+Most email software allows users to access and respond to emails offline, enabling them to read and reply to emails even without an internet connection.

 Transactional email providers